-U.S. authorities are holding travelers returning from China in isolation for two weeks as an effort to halt coronavirus’ spread.
+U.S. authorities are holding travelers returning from China in isolation for two weeks in an effort to halt the coronavirus’ spread.
 Always at the center of the policy of quarantine is the tension between individual civil liberties and protection of the public at risk.

 Keeping contagion at bay

 The meaning of quarantine has evolved from its original definition “as the detention and segregation of subjects suspected to carry a contagious disease.”

 Now it represents a period of isolation for persons or animals with a contagious disease – or who may have been exposed but aren’t yet sick.
 Although in the past it may have been a self-imposed or voluntary separation from society, in more recent times quarantine has come to represent a compulsory action enforced by health authorities.